 Â

-This book explores the incredible power of food and the extraordinary power of our bodies.
+The Wonder of What We Eat explores the incredible power of food and the extraordinary power of our bodies.
 It helps kids look at food as more than just calories, and helps them look at their bodies/health as more than just numbers on a scale.
 Understanding these simple, yet revolutionary concepts can be life changing (even for adults).
 By teaching kids about food and health in this way, it can shape their mindset and their choices for their entire life.

 Â